-In Fife we recognise the role professionals and services have in supporting young children and their families.
-The Health Visiting Service and Early Years Service offer a universal support to all families and can signpost and help co-ordinate support when families need some extra help.
-Further information on our approach in fife can be found in our Fife Early Years Strategy 2015-2018
+In Fife, we recognise the important role professionals and services perform in supporting young children and families.
+The Health Visiting Service and Early Years’ Service not only offer universal support to all families, but can also signpost and help co-ordinate support when families need some extra help.

 Universal Health Visiting Pathway